noahehall/theBookOfNoah/linux/docker/docker_new.md

   - CPU processing time
     - lack of CPU time for a process results in degradation
     - a slow process may be worse than a failing process if its responsible for something important, e.g. makin cash money
+    - are enforced only when there is a contention for time on the CPU
+      - if there is no bottleneck, processes are permitted to consume up to the physical limit

 ```sh
   # limmit memory to 256 megabytes